savedanpovey/savedanpovey.github.io/_posts/2019-8-16-what-happened.md

 >
 > What accounts for that, beyond Povey’s faculty status, he asked? ''My feeling is that this mostly has to do with underrepresented minorities, specifically black people (and trans people).
 There seems to be nothing that Americans, or American institutions, fear more than being accused of racism (or similar isms), which leads to ridiculous spectacles like what we're seeing here, where such a huge organization can be paralyzed by a handful of deluded kids.''
 >
-> If Povey had known in advance ''that everyone inside the building was black (that was what I saw; although from media coverage it seems that there may have been a white trans person in the core group) -- I wouldn't have gone ahead with the counterprotest,'' he said. ''I’m not an idiot; I know that as a person who demographically ticks all the 'oppressor boxes,' I would have to be severely punished for opposing such a group.''
+> If Povey had known in advance ''that everyone inside the building was black (that was what I saw; although from media coverage it seems that there may have been a white trans person in the core group)--I wouldn't have gone ahead with the counterprotest,'' he said. ''I’m not an idiot; I know that as a person who demographically ticks all the 'oppressor boxes,' I would have to be severely punished for opposing such a group.''
 >
 > White men in ''this environment seem to be expected to constantly atone for their existence by telegraphing their exclusive concern for every demographic group but their own, like a neutered puppy dog or some Justin Trudeau man child,'' he said. ''It's pathetic, in my opinion, and I don't accept it at all.
 I am not prepared to apologize for being who I am.
 I don't think that empathy should preclude critical thinking or basic self-respect.''
 >